MichaelCurrin/nested-jekyll-menus/README.md

     index.md
     ```

-Instead of setting the `listing` layout for each index page, you can set it as a default layout for index pages.
-See the [config](/_config.yml) file's `defaults` section.

 Note that the nesting levels do not have to be equal - you can have some paths which are shallow and some which are deep.
 If you decide that a page needs multiple pages, you can split just that page into a directory of multiple pages.

+On the `index.md` page at each level needs to have a menu on it from the `listing` layout.
+The other pages can have just a `page` layout.

+Examples:

+- `directory-1/index.md`
+    ```yaml
+    ---
+    title: Directory 1
+    layout: listing
+    ---
+    ```
+- `directory-1/file-a.md`
+    ```yaml
+    ---
+    title: File A
+    ---
+    ```

+Note: Avoiding setting the `listing` layout as a default layout in the config - this causes memory issues and a slow build due to looking for the `index.md` pages at multiple levels.
+Rather set the layout on each.

 ## About